christiankaas/2018fall/wiki/noiseless_learning.md

 - noise in the data
 - issues related to the complexity of the models we use

-Let us first ask the question: what is he process of learning from data in the absence of noise.
+Let us first ask the question: what is the process of learning from data in the absence of noise.
 This never really happens, but it is a way for us to understand the theory of **approximation**, and lets us build a base for understanding the learning from data with noise.

 Lets say we are trying to predict is a human process such as an election.
 Here economic and sociological factors are important, such as poverty, race and religiousness.
 There are historical correlations between such factors and election outcomes which we might want to incorporate into our model.
 An example of such a model might be: